SDGGiesbrecht/Workspace/Tests/Mock Projects/After/SDGLibrary/README.md

 )
 ```

-`SDG` can then be imported in source files:
+The library’s module can then be imported in source files:

 ```swift
 import Library